langdoc/txt2eaf/README.md

 - Tokenization (this is just an XSL issue, I don't know how to write it there!)
 - Output folder could also be specified in the arguments
+- Larger number of tiers could be somehow speficied

 ## Copyright